 If you are selling goods or products online and some of your customers are located in California, you need to be aware of California’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
+Keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
 California is one of a number of states that has enacted special legislation (known as Amazon laws) that effectively forces larger, out-of-state Internet retailers to collect and pay sales tax.

 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as
+The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a physical presence.
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
+Generally speaking, physical presence means having:

-Not unexpectedly, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an internet-based sale to someone in that state.
+The corollary to the physical presence rule is that, if you do not have a physical presence in the state, you are not required to collect sales tax for an Internet-based sale to someone in that state.
 However, California has special rules that apply to certain larger Internet sellers that make them subject to sales tax laws even without a physical presence in the state (see California’s Amazon law, below).

 Certain items sold via the Internet to California customers may be exempt from sales tax under California law.
 Possible non-taxable items include: